How to Transcode GoPro 4K HEVC to H264 Codec

 Step 3.
 Do some HEVC video editing before conversion.
 (Optional)

 It's known to all that HEVC (H265) can encode GoPro video with at least 50% bitrate saving compared to H.264.
-Hence, your original GoPro 4K HEVC video would become 50% larger in size after being converted to H264 codec.
-For example, your 10GB GoPro 4K H265 video now doubles in size so that your 16GB/32GB iPhone or Android mobile has no enough space to save them thereon.
+Hence, if converted to H264 codec, the file would twice the size of the original GoPro 4K HEVC video.
+For example, your 10GB GoPro 4K H265 video would double in size so that your 16GB/32GB iPhone or Android mobile may have no enough space to save them.

 In such case, proper HEVC video editing is seemingly inevitable.
 To make GoPro 4K video size smaller, there are a couple of options available: